Great Barrier Pigeongram:

 The Collection

-'The Collection' has a few mint copies of these as shown below.
-There are two singles, two blocks of four and one complete block of six but with no bottom selvedge.
-The number of complete sheets is unknown but it is considered that there are only about 3-4 with complete selvedge (I've seen it written that there are only two but I've seen three so I know that's not quite right - but they are scarce.
+'The Collection' has multiple mint copies of these as shown below, and one used copy with certificate - a very rare stamp indeed.
+There multiple singles, pairs, blocks of four and a couple of complete sheets of six but with no bottom selvedge, and one complete sheet with all selvedges.
+The number of complete sheets is unknown but it is considered that there are only about 3-4 with complete selvedge (I've seen it written that there are only two but I've seen three so I know that's not quite right - but they are scarce).
 Of added interest is the complete off-set on the full sheet.
 As can be seen by looking at the backs of the other copies, this is not normal.
 Is it unique?
 I don't know - if you have some copies of this stamp let me know if you have an off-set.

 Please note, the images are good quality, and no your eyes are not playing tricks after a few whiskies last night - the top two stamps appear to have a double strike and so make the image blurry.
 However there was only one strike in the printing.
 It is thought that there was a double strike on the wax when the plates were made and so every sheet looks the same.
 The top two stamps below are a clearer print from bottom of sheet, while the bottom two stamps show the 'blur'.